 Some tactics a narcissist might use to win you over in the beginning, examples of phrases they might say to you.

-A narcissist will hook you in with the promise of who they make themselves out to be, and once that trauma bond if formed they show us who they can also be, causing that cognitive dissonance within our minds.
+A narcissist will hook you in with the promise of who they make themselves out to be, then once that trauma bond if formed they show us who they can also be, causing that cognitive dissonance within our minds.

 2. They mirror us.
-They have a default setting to mirror us, They will copy our body language, and we will not even notice them doing it, they will talk the way we do, when we speak slowly they will if we pause they will when we speak fast, they’ll do that too, getting a deeper connection with us without us even knowing.
+They have a default setting to mirror us, They will copy our body language, we will not even notice them doing it, they will talk the way we do, when we speak slowly they will if we pause they will when we speak fast, they’ll do that too, getting a deeper connection with us without us even knowing.

 There is manipulation with whatever a narcissist does and especially in the way they do this as they learn about us.
 To see what our strengths and weaknesses are so they can use them against us further into the relationship.

 To the narcissist, those sentences are just instinct in them.
-There is no genuine meaning behind them; it’s not because they love or care, its to make you believe they love and care.
+There is no genuine meaning behind them; it’s not because they love or care, it’s to make you believe they love and care.

 4. They like all our likes and all our dislikes.
 They have everything in common with us.
 They will happily agree with our likes and dislikes in the beginning.

 To match us, so we believe we have so much in common with each other, so we feel understood by them, like no one has ever understood us before, it’s easy to like and fall in love with those who like everything we do and dislikes things we dislike.